mocniak/docplanner-slots/README.md

 The project is dockerized and configured to work with docker-compose

 - to run the container, use `docker-compose up -d`
+- get in container, use `bin/console secrets:set DOCPLANNER_API_PASSWORD`
+  and `bin/console secrets:set DOCPLANNER_API_USERNAME` to set supplier API credentials
 - after a while, the app should be accessible on `http://localhost:3160`

+## Tests
+- behat: `APP_ENV=test vendor/bin/behat` in php container
+- unit: `vendor/bin/phpunit` in php container

+## TODOs

+All mentioned in the code and also:

+- make endpoint documentation with OpenAPI/Swagger
+- configure code style checker with PHPCS
+- configure static code analysis with PHPStan